hanami/guides/content/v2.1/helpers/form_helper.md

 </form>
 ```

-As you can see, all the fields had been prefixed with the form's name, which is a string `book`, passed as a first argument.
+All the fields had been prefixed with the form's name (`"book"`) passed as a first argument.

 To show CSRF meta tags, you need to have [sessions enabled](/v2.0/actions/sessions).
 Without that, you won't have the `csrf_token` hidden input field available.